haccer/twitter-automation-ai/docs/CONFIG_REFERENCE.md

 Notes
 - Community engagement uses the same relevance and action decision heuristics configured in `engagement_decision` and the per-account `ActionConfig` thresholds.
 When the decision output is `repost`, the orchestrator maps it to a retweet for community posts.
+  - If `community_replies_file` is set and the account has `post_to_community: true`, the app sources content from that file for:
+    - New posts made into the selected community (uses a random line, up to 270 chars).
+    - Replies posted while operating with community posting enabled.
+    - If the file is missing or empty, it falls back to LLM generation.
   - For cookie-based login, ensure JSON contains valid `auth_token` and `ct0` for the same domain as `cookie_domain_url`.
 If cookies are invalid/expired, set `browser_settings.login_wait_seconds` (e.g., 60–120) and complete manual login; the run will continue once signed-in is detected.
   - analysis_config
     - enable_relevance_filter: { competitor_reposts, likes, keyword_replies }